 This post may include affiliate links.
 Please read my disclosure policy.

-I love a classic deviled egg, like our deviled eggs without mustard and my popular french-style eggs.
+I love a classic deviled egg, like our deviled eggs without mustard and my popular French deviled eggs.
 But I also like to jazz things up.
-This shrimp-deviled egg recipe is a show stopper on the plate, and it tastes as amazing as it looks.
+This shrimp-deviled egg recipe is a show-stopper on the plate, and it tastes as amazing as it looks.

-Frankly, I don't see the point in putting a basic frozen shrimp on an egg and calling it a day.
+- Big Flavor- Frankly, I don't see the point in putting a basic frozen shrimp on an egg and calling it a day.
 Bland on bland.
-Instead, a Cajun seasoned shrimp that is perfectly cooked and then chilled looks vibrant sitting on top our eggs.
+Instead, a Cajun seasoned shrimp that is perfectly cooked and then chilled looks vibrant sitting on top.

-Just the right amount of lemony filling, which is reminiscent of our Cajun garlic butter sauce creates the perfect backdrop.
+- Filling- Just the right amount of lemony filling, which is reminiscent of my Cajun garlic butter sauce creates the perfect backdrop.

 🧾Ingredient Notes

-This recipe uses 10 medium to large eggs.
-There is no difference between white and brown eggs.
-Use what you have on hand.
+- Eggs- There is no difference between white and brown eggs.
+Use what you have.

-Shrimp- You want shrimp smaller than your eggs.
-That means a small or medium-sized shrimp.
+- Shrimp- You want shrimp smaller than your eggs.
+Use uncooked shrimp.
 A small shrimp is a 51 to 60 count so you will need less than a half pound of shrimp for this recipe.

-Cajun Seasoning- I prefer to use my own homemade Cajun seasoning recipe, but you can use storebought as well.
-If using storebought seasoning, check the salt level.
-This recipe can get too salty if you are not careful.
+- Cajun Seasoning- I prefer to use my own homemade Cajun seasoning recipe, but you can use storebought as well.

 ⏲️How to Make Cajun Shrimp Deviled Eggs